frangucc/thenodechronbook/README.md

 So let's just take a second to think about that.
 TNC is a comic book that teaches?
 How so?

-It has been observed that a big part of 'learning all this stuff' has EVERYTHING to do with the culture surrounding it and the environment (you live it).
-With that and few simple tools such as a laptop and the internet, you're good to go.
+It has been observed that a big part of 'learning all this stuff' has EVERYTHING to do with the culture surrounding it and the environment (you live it you learn).
+With that and few simple tools such as a laptop and the internet, you should be good to go.

 The graphic novel aspect helps paint incredible pictures of what it means to be a true hacker.
 At the same time, it forces us to limit what we can fit in the book, so careful choices have to be made about what we show you.